 For training use a light-weight choke collar.
 Make sure to follow the instructions that come with it to be sure you put it on properly, it should release easily.
 It’s not used to choke the dog, it’s used so you can “snap” the collar with a quick jerk of the wrist so that it makes a noise to get the dog’s attention.
 That’s why it’s important the collar is put on properly so it will release.
 Attach a light lead to the choke collar and let the puppy start dragging it around the house to get used to it while you’re supervising him.
 Remember to take the lead off before you put him in his crate.

 The first thing you’ll want to do is teach the puppy his name.
 Then you’ll want to teach him to “come.”
 If you use the command “hup,” it will be one less command to teach; it means “sit” and

 “stay.”
 You’ll also want to teach “heel” so the dog will walk by your side.
 You can also teach “down,” although some dogs lay down when they hup anyway.
 If you teach the command “down”

 to train him to lay down, then you won’t want to confuse him by saying “down” or “get down” if he jumps up on you.
 You’ll need to use the command “off” instead — or “no” works too.

 Remembering to be consistent is probably the hardest part.
 And if you’re not having fun, he probably isn’t either, so it’s time to take a break.
 Keep it fun and praise him when he does what

 he’s supposed to.
 After he’s done something right three times in a row, then stop your training session.
 You need to always finish your training on a positive note.

 English cockers are super smart and love being with people.
-You’ll be amazed at how quickly he learns if you’re consistent with your commands and use lots of repetition in short training sessions.
+You’ll be amazed at how quickly he learns if you’re consistent with your commands and use lots of repetition and praise in short training sessions.